DaDouglasLi/washu-mp-plan-recommender/README.md

 - computes expected total cost = plan cost + expected shortfall,
 - adds practicality penalty when shortfall becomes too large,
 - adds waste/forfeiture penalty (stronger in spring).

+### 7) AI-generated explanation

+- runs only after the local analysis is complete
+- receives only summarized analysis results, never raw uploaded files
+- explains why the recommended plan won, what the cheaper and safer alternatives are, and where uncertainty remains
+- falls back to a local summary if the OpenAI API is unavailable

 Outputs: